 Can the "Document Size" section be used productively by the digital photographer?

 Yes, for a couple of reasons.
 Although I strongly recommend that this section of the Image Resize dialog box not be used for digital photo resizing/resampling (it's best to use the pixel dimensions section), as noted above, it can be used to re-size/resample the image.

 It can also be used to determine the maximum size of paper at your preferred printing ppi or what the ppi would be for any given paper size.
 So, if you want to know how big you can print at 200 ppi, just stick 200 in the ppi section (after having de-selected resample) and you'll get your answer (in our case, the answer would be 25.92" x 17.28").
 Or if you want to print to say 11 inches, then it will show you what the ppi would be for that paper dimension.
 All Photoshop is doing is dividing by pixel dimension (in this case 5184 x 3456) into the ppi number to get the paper size, or dividing the pixels by the paper size to get the calculated ppi.
 You can do exactly the same with a calculator (or with a pencil if you're good at basic arithmetic :-)

-And, of course, sometimes you may have to change the number in that section to 300, in order to make the photo acceptable to those who don't know that it doesn't matter what number is in this section.
+And, of course, sometimes you may have to change the number in that section to 300 (without resampling), in order to make the photo acceptable to those who don't know that it doesn't matter what number is in this section.
 See the Change DPI Page.

 Pixel Dimensions: 51.3M